Everyday Nourishing Foods

 • Quick idea: Cook it with turmeric and salt, then finish with a sizzling tempering of garlic, mustard seeds, and cumin.

 👉 Learn how to make it perfectly with my Toor Dal recipe.
-If you want to include greens in the dal, then try my palak dal, amaranth leaves dal, and sorrel leaves dal.
+If you want to include greens in the dal, then try my palak dal, kale dal, amaranth leaves dal, and sorrel leaves dal.

 A Simple, No-Fail Dal Formula